rmessett15/MVC-Tech-Blog/README.md

 ## Credits

 Much of this application code followed outline code within the week-14 mini project, as well as the code my team wrote while working on project-2.
-I also collaborated with a tutor (Joem Casusi), and class TAs (Mark Alfano & Jennifer Trevisoto) to correct some of the final errors I was running into regarding the edit/delete functionality of blog posts, and session cookie set up.
+I also collaborated with a tutor (Joem Casusi), the class TAs (Mark Alfano & Jennifer Trevisoto), and the class instructor (Jonathan Dionne) to correct some of the final errors I was running into regarding the edit/delete functionality of blog posts, and session cookie set up.

 ## Features